DIamond Buying Guide

 Diamond Carat

-The Carat weight is the overall weight of the diamond, One Diamond Carat is shown as 1.00ct and can be divided up into 100 points.
+The Carat is the overall weight of the diamond, One Diamond Carat is shown as 1.00ct and can be divided up into 100 points.
 You may have heard the term a quarter carat or a half carat, these relate to the amount of points the diamond weighs e.g. 0.25ct or ¼ carat diamond.
-There are special carat weights which demand a higher price, for example buying a diamond which is exactly 1.00ct can be much more expensive than buying a diamond which is identical in every way except it weighs 0.97cts.
+There are special carat weights which demand a higher price, for example buying a diamond which is exactly 1.00ct can be much more expensive than buying a diamond which is identical in every way except it weighs 0.99cts.

 The weight of the Diamond should not be confused with the measurements of the stone, there is a correlation and a rough estimate of weight can be gained by measuring the stone but it is not the only factor to affect the overall weight.
 Below is a chart which can help give examples of weight and measurement – as a rule of thumb the larger the diamond the more valuable but don’t forget the other 3 C’s can affect the price.